Chia-Network/chia-dev-guides/guides/crash-course/smart-coins.md

 While this is great for learning the fundamentals, it is an insecure way to protect funds on a blockchain.
 We will explore the reason and better methods later on.
 :::

-## The basics
+## The Basics

 Let's create a little program to have the user guess a password.
 We are going to build up to a more advanced password-protected coin, but let's start with the basics.
 We will hardcode the correct password to be `hello`.
-If the user provides `hello` as the solution, they got the correct password!
-Here is the Chialisp:
+If the user provides `hello` as the solution, they got the correct password.

+Write the following in a file named `password.clsp`:

 ```chialisp title="password.clsp"
 (mod (password)